A different kind of business school

 You can combine business with the environment, sports, social sciences, humanities, math, science, or a host of other programs.

-Studying business at Waterloo means more than textbooks and lectures.
-Through Waterloo's co-op program, you can gain up to 2 years of paid experience with some of our 6,700 employers, ranging from Fortune 500 companies to start-ups working on the next big idea.
+Through Waterloo's co-op program, you can gain up to 2 years of paid experience with Fortune 500 companies, startups working on the next big idea, or niche leaders.

 A leader in business education

-- A leading entrepreneurship program at Waterloo, Velocity has helped students build more than 215 companies and raise $430 million in capital, by providing workspace, mentorship, access to funding, and a vibrant startup community.
+Waterloo’s Velocity program has helped students and graduates build more than 215 companies and raise $430 million in capital.

-- St. Paul's GreenHouse helps students who are addressing urgent social issues and building student-led social enterprises.
+St. Paul's GreenHouse helps students who are addressing urgent social issues and building social enterprises.

 Whether you want to improve the lives of people in refugee camps or clear land mines quickly and safely, your brilliant idea is the first step, not the last.

 "I was really interested in issues like international justice.
 But I knew the business would give me more options for the future.
 And then co-op just sealed the deal," says Tim, a student originally from California.